RedHatNordicsSA/linux4win/content/assign3.md

 :boom: Once there we are going to use an already installed application to generate the keys.
 ```
-ssh-keygen -t rsa -b 2048
+ssh-keygen
 ```
 Just press enter to accept defaults.
 We input no password since then we would need to use a password anyway to unlock the key.

-This command will generate an RSA key with a key length of 2048 bits.
-This for added security.
+This command will generate an RSA key beyond the length of 2048 bits (considered safe).

 ## Distribute the ssh key to the servers to be managed